Gabriel-p/massclean_cl_OLD/README.md

 ##Deprecated
-`massclean_avrg_MI_algors.py` is SEMI-DEPRECATED.
+`massclean_avrg_MI_algors.py` is DEPRECATED.
 It plots the average member_index values for all the decontamination algorithms used, for each of the member indexes defined.